openvinotoolkit/openvino/docs/dev/ci/github_actions/adding_tests.md

 ### Adding a Workflow

 When adding a new workflow, check the execution times of existing workflows.
-The new workflow's execution time should not exceed the time of the longest workflow.
+The new workflow execution time should not exceed the time of the longest workflow.

 If the workflow is time-consuming, consider running it on a post-commit/nightly/weekly basis,